ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 - An example of build script can be found in src/samples/hello/Makefile
 - BSS sections are not allocated dynamically: global variables will make your programs bigger.
+- Global variables with initialization data which requires relocation (for example an array of function pointers must be relocated manually with nl_relocdata().
+See include/os.h.
 - Pure-assembly programs must define the global symbol "main" after the header: see src/samples/hella/hella.S
 - You may find interesting macros, inline functions and syscalls definition in